Self-Hosted Bitbucket Runners: A Practical Guide

 - Use self-hosted runners with private repositories only.
 On a public repo, a malicious pull request can execute arbitrary code on your runner.
 This is the single most important rule.

 - Isolate the host.
 A runner shouldn't sit next to production databases or hold standing credentials to critical systems.
-Treat it as untrusted and give it least-privilege access.
+Treat it as untrusted and give it least-privilege access — if your CI hosts live inside a wider corporate network, a security review of what that machine can actually reach is an hour well spent.

 - Prefer ephemeral or disposable hosts where you can, so every build starts clean and a compromise can't persist.